-Washington, D.C. — The National Lesbian & Gay Journalists Association (NLGJA) today announced the opening of applications for the Leroy F. Aarons and the Kay Longcope scholarships to honor students dedicated to fair and accurate coverage of the lesbian, gay, bisexual and transgender (LGBT) community.
+Washington, DC – The National Lesbian & Gay Journalists Association today announced a call for entries for the Leroy F. Aarons and the Kay Longcope scholarships to honor and advance fair and accurate coverage of the lesbian, gay, bisexual and transgender community.

-Applicants for either scholarship must be pursuing a career in journalism plus be able to demonstrate their passion and commitment to the profession.
+Applicants must be planning to pursue a career in journalism plus be able to demonstrate their passion and commitment to the profession.
 Selection will be based on journalistic and scholastic ability.
 Applicants also must demonstrate an awareness of the issues facing the LGBT community and the importance of fair and accurate news coverage.

-NLGJA partners with The Philadelphia Foundation to administer the NLGJA Student Scholarship Fund.
-The Delaware Valley Legacy Fund, a component fund of TPF serving to advance philanthropy within LGBT communities, disburses the scholarship awards on recommendations from NLGJA.
+NLGJA partners with The Philadelphia Foundation, a community foundation established in 1918, to administer the NLGJA Student Scholarship Fund.
+The Delaware Valley Legacy Fund, a component fund of TPF serving to advance philanthropy within LGBT communities, disburses the scholarship awards on recommendations from NLGJA during each award period.

 Scholarship recipients are honored in the spring at the NLGJA New York Benefit, Headlines & Headliners.
 For more information see www.nlgja.org/headlines-headliners.